vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.75.1 =
+[ Bug fix ][ Fixed Display block (Pro) ] Ensured the top style is not applied in the editor.
+[ Bug fix ] Fixed an issue where the Pro version could not be activated in an environment where the Free version is active.

 = 1.75.0 =
 [ Add Block ][ Fixed Display block (Pro) ] Add Fixed display block.
 [ Bug fix ][ Tab ] Fix the default line style to show the top of the border.